CeciliaSG/pp1_cocktail_evening/README.md

 ### Further Testing

-- The Website was tested on Google Chrome and Firefox.
+- The Website was tested on Google Chrome, Firefox and Safari.
-- The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+- The website was viewed on a variety of devices such as Laptop, iPhone7, iPhone 8 & iPhoneX.
 - A large amount of testing was done to ensure that all pages were linking correctly.
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.